-In this scenario, when yield losses are moderate (yields are 70 percent of their APH), because market prices either exceed or equal the expected prices at which the crops are insured, crop insurance indemnities are not paid on any of the crops.
-In addition, because the SURE guarantee is relatively low, no SURE payment is available when yield losses are moderate and prices are as expected.
-When crop yields decline to 50 percent or 30 percent of the farm's APH yields, the farm does receive crop insurance indemnities and those indemnities increase when crop prices decline.
-The farm also receives a SURE payment in those environments, but the SURE payment is relatively small.
+When yields are 70 percent of their APH and commodity prices are only 80 percent of their expected levels, the farmer receives a modest crop insurance indemnity for corn under the revenue contract but the SURE payment increases because low prices have caused market revenues to diminish.
+When crop yields decline to 50 percent or 30 percent of the farm's APH yields, the farm receives substantial crop insurance indemnities and those indemnities increase modestly when crop prices decline.
+The farm also receives a SURE payment in those environments, but the SURE payment is not much different than when yields are 70 percent of APH and prices are relatively low.

-The results for Scenario 4 (wheat and barley are insured under a 75 percent APH revenue contract and canola is insured under a 65 percent APH yield contract) are presented (Table 8).
-In this scenario, even though a 75 percent coverage level is selected, the farm receives no indemnities when yield losses are moderate (70 percent of the farm's APH yields).
+The results for Scenario 4 (corn is insured under a 75 percent APH revenue contract and the other crops are insured under a 75 percent APH yield contract) are presented (Table 8).
+In this scenario, insurance indemnities are modest when yield losses are moderate (70 percent of the farm's APH yields).

-However the higher coverage level causes a substantial increase in the farm's SURE guarantee, and that increase is sufficient to ensure that a SURE payment will be made both when crop prices are at their expected levels and when they are 20 percent below those levels.
-As yields decline (to 50 percent and then 30 percent of the farm's APH yields), crop insurance indemnities increase, and SURE payments continue to be made.
+However the higher coverage level causes a substantial increase in the farm's SURE guarantee and that increase is sufficient to insure that a relatively large SURE payment will be made both when crop prices are at their expected levels and when they are 20 percent below those levels.
+As yields decline (to 50 percent and then 30 percent of the farms APH yields), crop insurance indemnities increase, and SURE payments continue to be made.
 SURE payments actually decrease a little as yields decline from 50 percent to 30 percent of the farm's APH yield because prices at which yield losses are valued for indemnity purposes are higher than market prices.
 The result is that market revenues decline more slowly than indemnity payments increase, and so, as yields decline, the farm's revenue to count again to its SURE guarantee actually increases.